-Alpha Delta Pi was founded on May 15, 1851, at Wesleyan Female College in Macon, Georgia, and is rich with tradition and sisterhood.
+Alpha Delta Pi was founded on May 15, 1851 at Wesleyan Female College in Macon, Georgia and is rich with tradition and sisterhood.
 The Zeta Theta chapter at Illinois State University was established in 1973.
-Their philanthropy has brought the chapter into a partnership with the Ronald McDonald House Charities of Central Illinois in Springfield and, most recently, in Peoria.
+Their philanthropy has brought the chapter into a partnership with the Ronald McDonald House Charities of Central Illinois in Springfield and most recently in Peoria.

-- Instagram: adpi_isu - Redbird Life: Alpha Delta Pi Sorority
+- Instagram: adpi\isu - Redbird Life: Alpha Delta Pi Sorority

-Alpha Gamma Delta is an international women's fraternity founded on May 30, 1904.
+Alpha Gamma Delta is an international women's fraternity that was founded May 30, 1904.
 Alpha Gams strive to attain a higher standard, thereby improving their lives, the lives of those around them, and the communities in which they live.
 Together, they continually work to inspire the woman and impact the world.

-- Instagram: alphagam_isu - Redbird Life: Alpha Gamma Delta Sorority-Beta Omicron
+- Instagram: alphagam\isu - Redbird Life: Alpha Gamma Delta Sorority-Beta Omicron